giacsbrana/Non-Negative-ARMA/README.md

 #################################################################################################################################################

-The Excel file dataset2.xlsx provides the dataset 2 as used in Sbrana & Babai (2026, EJOR).
+The Excel file dataset 2.xlsx provides the dataset 2 as used in Sbrana & Babai (2026, EJOR).

 The file contains four different spreadsheets: steps= 14, steps= 28, steps= 56, Raw data